Speakers

 Nicholas Ashton, PhD

-Dr. Ashton has published >150 original research articles in field of fluid biomarkers.
-In 2021, he received the Queen of Sweden Prize to a Young Alzheimer Researcher for his contribution dementia research and in 2022, the Viola Bergqvist award for mentorship.
+He has published more than 200 original research articles in field of fluid biomarkers.
+Dr. Ashton was awarded the Queen of Sweden Prize to a Young Alzheimer Researcher for his contribution dementia research in 2021.
+In addition, he received the Viola Bergqvist award for mentorship in 2022.
+At the age of 36, Dr. Ashton was listed amongst the world’s most highly cited researchers and again the following year (Clarivate 2023 and 2024).

 All